ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-intermediate/inventory-application/index.md

 - **What**: A secure web application that enables easy access to list of product [SKU](https://en.wikipedia.org/wiki/Stock_keeping_unit) inventory levels and inventory locations

 - **Wow**: Make the system appealing and easy to use.
-Deliver it hosted on the IBM Cloud platform.
 Develop it quickly as a [minimum viable product](https://www.ibm.com/garage/method/practices/think/practice_minimum_viable_product/).
 Use the latest managed container runtimes and DevOps best practices to enable post MVP feature improvements.
 Simulate a release to a _Test_ environment.

 ## Architecture